jsonmaur/node-crypto-extra/README.md

 <a name="api-checksum"></a>
 ### .getChecksum (filepath, options)

 Gets the checksum hash of a file.
+Returns a promise resolving with the sum.
-*This can also be called with `.getChecksumSync()` for a synchronous version.*
+*Can also be called with `.getChecksumSync()` for a synchronous version.*

 - **filepath** - The path of the file you want a checksum for.
 This will be relative to the current working directory.
 > Type: `string`